cyberrumor/ammo/README.md

   runs a nested UI with it.
 - FomodController exposes an interface to switch pages and selections of a fomod's configurable options.
-When you advance past the last page, the selected files are put in a conflict-resolved hashmap hashmap and _copied_ to a Data folder local to that fomod.
+When you advance past the last page, the selected files are put in a conflict-resolved hashmap and _copied_ to a Data folder local to that fomod.
 At this point, the FomodController's UI will break from the read/exec/print loop and execution will pick back up from the end of ModController.configure.